Historic Trump-Kim summit set for June 12 in Singapore - Journal du Cameroun

 – ‘Cautious optimism’ –

-So far the North Korean regime has made vague pledges to “denuclearize” but not said spelled out what that means, when it would happen or how it would be implemented.
+So far, the North Korean regime has made vague pledges to “denuclearize” but has not spelled out what that means, when it would happen or how it would be implemented.

-In North Korea’s bombastic rhetoric, “denuclearization” has, for years, been a by-word for US troop withdrawals from South Korea and and an excuse for stalling.
+In North Korea’s bombastic rhetoric, “denuclearization” has, for years, been a byword for US troop withdrawals from South Korea and an excuse for stalling.

-The regime’s hardliners are believed to see possession of a nuclear weapons as the only guarantee against US-led efforts to topple the regime.
+Hardliners in the North are believed to see possession of a nuclear weapon as the only guarantee against US-led efforts to topple Kim’s regime.

+Coates said there were no preconditions for the talks, which could yet include other regional leaders such as the South Korean president, but concrete steps would be welcome.

+“The president’s goal is very clear — the irreversible, verifiable removal of this nuclear weapons program.
+If he doesn’t see material progress to that, there’s not going to be a deal for a deal’s sake,” she said.

+Coates said that North Korea handing over details about its existing program would “set us up with a greater chance of success, anything that they would like to do, but we haven’t been signaling preconditions up until this point.”

-But Trump’s high profile meeting offers a glimmer of hope of a breakthrough, according to Republican Senator Cory Gardner, who discussed preparations for the summit with Trump at the White House on Wednesday.
+Trump’s high-profile meeting offers a glimmer of hope of a breakthrough, according to Republican Senator Cory Gardner, who discussed preparations for the summit with Trump at the White House on Wednesday.

-“This is a moment for cautious optimism,” he told AFP.
+“This is a moment for cautious optimism,” Gardner told AFP.
 “The president understands that there is a historic opportunity to achieve what the world has been unable to achieve for decades.”

 But before any technical talk about reprocessed fuel rods, separated plutonium or spent fuel removal, Trump will want to answer one basic question — whether North Korea wants to change.